MicrosoftDocs/sdk-api/sdk-api-src/content/wincrypt/ns-wincrypt-_cmsg_signer_info.md

 ## -description

-The <b>CMSG_CMS_SIGNER_INFO</b> structure contains the content of the defined SignerInfo in signed or signed and enveloped messages.
+The <b>CMSG_SIGNER_INFO</b> structure contains the content of the PKCS #7 defined SignerInfo in signed messages.
 In decoding a received message,
-<a href="https://msdn.microsoft.com/5a05eb09-208f-4e94-abfa-c2f14c0a3164">CryptMsgGetParam</a> is called for each signer to get a <b>CMSG_CMS_SIGNER_INFO</b> structure.
+<a href="https://msdn.microsoft.com/5a05eb09-208f-4e94-abfa-c2f14c0a3164">CryptMsgGetParam</a> is called for each signer to get a <b>CMSG_SIGNER_INFO</b> structure.

 ## -struct-fields